neuronika/neuronika/README.md

 If you plan to contribute new features, utility functions, or extensions to the framework, please first open a discussion and discuss the feature with us.
 Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the project in a different direction than you might be aware of.

 To learn more about making a contribution to Neuronika, please see our [contribution page](CONTRIBUTING.md).

+## Getting Help

+First, see if the answer to your question can be found in the [API documentation](https://docs.rs/neuronika).
+If the answer is not there, please ask for help by opening a [discussion](https://github.com/neuronika/neuronika/discussions) with the question.
+We'll be glad to help you.

 ## Project Status